How to use the command 'monodis' (with examples)

 Explanation:

-• monodis: The command name to access the Mono disassembler.
+• monodis: The command for the CIL disassembler.

-• --output=path/to/output.il: The flag to specify the file path where the disassembled code will be saved.
+• --output=path/to/output.il: This flag specifies the file path where the disassembled output should be saved.
+The generated file will contain the text representation of the CIL.

 Use case 3: Show information about an assembly